LoganRickert/CPP-Manager/README.md

 * `<namespace>` is the name of the namespace you want to build.
 If the namespace is the same as the project name, you can sub it for a peroid.
 * `[Default:Debug/Release]` is whether or not you want to build the namespace in debug or release.
 No argument means it will build in Debug.
-You can also sub Debug for peroid.
+You can also sub Debug for a peroid.
 * `[No git commit]` means if this argument is present, it will not run `git add .` `git commit -a`.

 An example: